 Someone who's injured while working on your property might sue you if the injury was due to a foreseeable hazard, such as improperly installed air conditioner units or broken lighting.

-You can also be held liable for a slip and fall injury that occurs in your apartment if you failed to warn your friend or family member about wet floors, broken railings, or other potential hazards.
+You can also be held liable for a slip and fall injury that occurs in your apartment if you fail to warn your friend or family member about wet floors, broken railings, or other potential hazards.

 In any of these situations, your personal liability coverage can be used to pay for your legal fees and the injured party’s medical payments.
 You’re only responsible for paying your insurance deductible and any amount that exceeds your liability policy limits.